jessefrench/BookStore/README.md

 3. **Create Unit Tests for CRUD Operations:**
    - Navigate to the `BookStore.Tests` project.
    - Create unit tests for each CRUD operation in the `BookRepository` class.

+### Running Unit Tests
+- In Visual Studio, right-click on the test file and select "Run Tests"
+- To run just one test in your test file, right-click on the test method itself and select "Run Tests"

 4. **Stretch Goals**
    - Add a Minimal API project to your solution that injects the IBookService as a dependency to use it